Larrymshan/Bounty-Board-Project-Team-01/README.md

   database include PostgresSQL.
 We have chose to web host our website using render.

-In ou directory ProjectSourceCode has all of the projects code including front end code, server code, database structure and postgreSQL query this also includes styling rules and images used in the website.
+In our directory ProjectSourceCode has all of the projects code including front end code, server code, database structure and postgreSQL query this also includes styling rules and images used in the website.
 Everything outside of project source code is not required to make the website run.